RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlpac/README.md

 ## Prerequisites
 - Rocket&reg; Enterprise Developer or Rocket&reg; Enterprise Server.
 - A TN3270 terminal emulator.
-   The Rocket&reg; Host Access for the Cloud session server and TN3270 emulator is included with both Enterprise Developer and Enterprise Server.
+   The Rocket Software Secure Host Access (SHA) session server and TN3270 emulator is included with both Enterprise Developer and Enterprise Server.
 - Ensure that the Directory Server (mfds) service is running and listening on the default port (86).
 - Ensure that the Enterprise Server Common Web Administration (ESCWA) service is running and listening on the default port (10086).
 - Ensure that a Redis server is installed and running.